rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ### Redmine service

 As with the other pods, we want a service to group the Redmine server pods and like the FakeS3 service, this service is also user-facing, so we want it to be externally visible.
-We can set the `type: NodePort` field and specify `nodePort: 30000` in the service configuration.
+We set the `type: NodePort` field and specify `nodePort: 30000` in the service configuration.

 The service specification for the Redmine is in `redmine-service.yml`.